 10-minute mean wind speed at 10 m elevation: 29.5 m/s

 These values may be refined through future studies to improve the accuracy of the design basis prior to the completion of the Report required by condition 11.

+There are a number of recommendations made in the Front-End Engineering Design Report, identified in Appendix A of these conditions, for preparing the Engineering Design Report, some of which may need to be undertaken in advance of preparing the Engineering Design Report.
+This includes a recommendation that an acoustic doppler current meter be deployed at the northern end of the site for one year.

 At least 20 working days prior to the first installation of marine farming structures at the site, the Consent Holder must provide to the Consent Authority a Maritime Construction Safety Management Plan (MCSMP) that has been prepared by a SQEP in consultation with the Harbourmaster.

-The objective of the MCSMP is to mitigate the risks associated with marine farm construction activities that occur within the marine environment to staff and contractors at the marine farm and to mariners.
+The objective of the MCSMP is to mitigate the risks associated with marine farm construction activities and/or farm breakaway events that occur within the marine environment to staff and contractors at the marine farm and to mariners.

 The MCSMP must at a minimum include the following information: